flipt-io/demo-v2/README.md

 # Flipt v2 Demo - TravelCo

-A comprehensive demonstration of Flipt v2 feature management platform showcasing a travel booking application with both frontend (React) and backend (Python) services using feature flags.
+A comprehensive demonstration of Flipt v2 feature management platform showcasing a travel booking application with frontend (React), backend (Python), and admin services (Go) using feature flags with both client-side and server-side SDK patterns.

 > **⚠️ Demo Project Disclaimer**
 >